theo222/laz_idesearchpanel/README.md

 To toggle the Search Panel on and off, there is a menu item called "Show Search Panel" under "Search".<br>
 You can also use CTRL+P.

-"Find Next" can be performed by the button or by simply pressing "Enter" again, when the focus is on the search edit.
+"Find Next" can be performed by the button or by simply pressing "Enter" again, while the focus is on the search edit.

 Ctrl+F, F3 etc. are reserved for the standard search window of the IDE and are not used by the Search Panel.